 Professional standards require us to accumulate all misstatements identified during the audit, other than those that are trivial, and communicate them to the appropriate level of management.
 Further, professional standards require us to also communicate the effect of uncorrected misstatements related to prior periods on the relevant classes of transactions, account balances or disclosures, and the financial statements as a whole.
-The attached schedule summarizes uncorrected misstatements, including disclosures, of the financial statements.
-Those uncorrected misstatements (including the current year effect of prior periods' uncorrected misstatements), in the aggregate decreased change in net position by \$460,726.
-Management has determined these uncorrected misstatements are not material, both individually and in the aggregate, to the financial statements taken as a whole.
-Uncorrected misstatements or matters underlying those uncorrected misstatements could potentially cause future-period financial statements to be materially misstated, even though the uncorrected misstatements are immaterial to the financial statements currently under audit.
+The attached schedule summarizes uncorrected misstatements, including omitted disclosures, of the financial statements.
+Those uncorrected misstatements (including the current year effect of prior periods' uncorrected misstatements), in the aggregate increased change in net position by \$145,416.
+Management has determined these uncorrected misstatements and omitted disclosures are not material, both individually and in the aggregate, to the financial statements taken as a whole.
+Uncorrected misstatements or matters underlying those uncorrected misstatements could potentially cause future-period financial statements to be materially misstated, even though the uncorrected misstatements are immaterial to the financial statements currently under audit

 In addition, professional standards require us to communicate to you all material, corrected misstatements that were brought to the attention of management as a result of our audit procedures.
-There were no corrected misstatements as all adjustments were provided by the management.
+There were no corrected misstatements made during the audit as all adjustments were provided by management.